libbymiller/tweeting-spatula/README.md

 # tweeting-spatula

-This is mostly code from https://github.com/soramimi/ESP8266Tweet
+This is mostly code from the incredible https://github.com/soramimi/ESP8266Tweet

 I used a gyroscope and a Wemos D1 mini